 - Frequency, controls the cycles per minute.

-Those are the four main picking arm settings that are used to control the picking head via the controller.
+Those are the four main shaker arm settings that are used to control the shaking head via the controller.

 It should be pointed out here that the shaker arms very rarely break posts.
 There are some specific conditions where this can happen, but in most cases – post breakages are generally the fault of the driver.
-Old posts can become both brittle and rotten (dry or wet), can be from inferior timber quality, or the remains of forest fires – common in Australia.
+Old posts can become both brittle and rotten (dry or wet), can be from inferior timber quality such as the remains of forest fires – common in Australia – or seconds.
 The operator needs to be aware of this.

 This introduces the discussion of the SMART controller, and typical settings.